 Each participant is assigned a counsellor who they see once a week.
 The counsellors work closely with the participants to establish individualised treatment plans and work to achieve their personal recovery goals.
 We also operate as a family inclusive program meaning we want to provide support to and include family and significant others in the recovery journey as appropriate.

-Participants complete one day each week on local properties in the community.
-This is where the Participants learn to follow instructions, work safely and then, as they progress, lead teams.
+Participants complete one day each week working on local properties in the community.
+This is where the participants learn to follow instructions, work safely and then, as they progress, lead teams.

 Located on a rural setting 20 minutes from Joondalup, Tenacious House offers great facilities in a peaceful and tranquil setting.